nicoboyce/ds/_posts/2024-10-01-deltastring-zendesk-manifesto.md

 ---
-layout: page
+layout: post
-title: The Manifesto
+title: The Deltastring Manifesto
+meta: Rules to live your best Zendesk life by.
 ---

-# It's here.
-The Deltastring Manifesto
+*{{ page.meta }}*

 People asked what we are all about.
 We're happy to explain.